-Turn on the hot water faucet at the galley sink.
+With the bypass valve in the "normal flow" position, turn on the hot water faucet at the galley sink.
 If water flows continuously the heater is full.

 Do not light water heater until it is filled with water.

 Water Heater Bypass Valve